pepegar/course-web-programming/docs/jswm-8.md

 # The box model

-All tags in HTML will behave as boxes.
+All tags in HTML will behave like **boxes**.
 These boxes have some common properties that we need to be aware of.

+Examples in `box.html`.

 # The box model